Outcome 1

 Outcome 3

-When Flight Plan makes sense
+When AI Flight Plan makes sense

 The point is not to slow things down.
-The point is to stop expensive momentum in the wrong direction.
+The point is to stop expensive AI momentum in the wrong direction.

 Good fit